philipforget/rdb-app-engine-proxy/README.md

-Simple flask proxy for the Readability content api.
+#☃

-Implements simple throttling so you don't have to expose your public key.
+Proxy the readability content API with some throttling of our own so bas stuff doesnt happen and the world doesn't implode.